durran/jquery-attach/README.md

-This is a work in progress, just a spike for now.
+Upload files using JQuery, the File API, and XMLHTTPRequests.
+This currently will only work in Firefox and Chrome.

 Development Setup
 =================